espressif/esp-idf/docs/en/api-guides/jtag-debugging/configure-ft2232h-jtag.rst

         crw-rw---- 1 root dialout 188, 1 Jul 10 19:04 /dev/ttyUSB1

-3. Following section "Permissions delegation" in `OpenOCD's README <https://sourceforge.net/p/openocd/code/ci/master/tree/README>`_, set up the access permissions to both USB ports.
+3. To set up access permissions to OpenOCD supported USB devices, place the following `udev rules file <https://github.com/espressif/openocd-esp32/blob/master/contrib/60-openocd.rules>`_ in the ``/etc/udev/rules.d`` folder.

 4. Log off and login, then cycle the power to the board to make the changes effective.
 In terminal enter again ``ls -l /dev/ttyUSB*`` command to verify, if group-owner has changed from ``dialout`` to ``plugdev``: